Code-the-Dream-School/usermgmt/README.md

 front end, with no styling.
 While your server is running, you go to localhost:3000 with your browser and you can try it out.
-When you test the email functions, be sure that you receive the email, but remember that it might end up in the spam folder
+When you test the email functions, be sure that you receive the email, but remember that it might end up in the spam folder.

+Read the code in the ./public directory.
+This is the html and javascript that implements the front end.
+Try to understand what it does.
+It communicates with the back end using REST calls using the fetch API.
+You have the skills to create a similar (but better looking) front end because of what you learned in the Intro to Programming class.

 Then, when all is working, submit your work as usual.